 4. Objection to doing the Recipe, “It takes too much time.”
 My response, “You are worth the time it takes to cure yourself from a disease from which the professionals say there is no cure.
 Plus, for those of you doing daily Parkinson’s research, once you stop doing daily Parkinson’s research (Part 2a of the challenge), you will find yourself with extra time to do the Recipe and many other wonderful things.”

-5. Objection to doing the Recipe, “I am currently taking medications and I do not want to reduce them.”
+5. Objection to doing the Recipe, “I am currently taking medications and I do not want to reduce them or go off of them.”
 My response, “Don’t.”
-I feel that you will benefit greatly from doing the Parkinson’s Recipe for Recovery® even if you are currently taking medications.
-Doing the Recipe and cleansing your liver will help your body process your medications better and help you function better, and maybe some time in the future you will decide that reduction makes sense in your recovery.
+I feel that you will benefit greatly from doing the Recipe even if you are currently taking medications.
+Doing the Recipe and cleansing your your blood by strengthening your liver will help your body process your medications better and help you function better, and maybe some time in the future you will decide that reduction makes sense in your recovery.
 Click here for more on medications.

 6. Objection to doing the Recipe.
 “I am concerned about doing Brain Vibration Chanting because I do not know what I am chanting and I do not want to violate my religious beliefs.”
 My response, “Brain Vibration Chanting is Mandarin Chinese numbers arranged in a sequence to help create vibrational energy in your brain.
 Specifically, ling yow chee chee chee – joe ling bah, 01777-908; ling yow chee chee chee – joe ar ar sih sih, 01777-92244.

 People have expressed to me that they feel I was successful in curing myself because of my confidence in what I was doing and my commitment to doing it, the “it” being the Parkinson’s Recipe for Recovery®.
-I am just as confident in all of you, and just as committed to all of you being successful, so I make this offer:
+I am just as confident in all of you.

 Also, throughout the month of November, I will be posting information to assist you in successfully completing this 30-day challenge.
 Please check back regularly to this blog, or if you wish to receive an email notification of the blog posting updates, please fill out the “Subscribe to receive blog update notifications” form.

-I am committed to you and your recovery from Parkinson’s.
+I am confident in you and your recovery from Parkinson’s.

-Why not accept the abbreviated Recipe challenge, get on your path toward recovery, and commit yourself for 30 days to the Parkinson’s Recipe for Recovery®!
+Why not accept the abbreviated Recipe challenge, get on your path toward recovery, and commit yourself for 30 days to the Recipe!

 Parkinson’s is curable!
 Be your own cure!